v2saumb/conferencecentral/README.md

 ---

 ### getSessionsInWishlist(self, request):
-Retrives all sessions from users wishlist.
+Retrieves all sessions from user’s wish list.

     * REQUEST -  VoidMessage
 	* RESPONSE - SessionForms - list of ConferenceSessions by the speaker.